neighborhood initiative program (NIp)

-In 2016, following an additional allocation of more than $6.4 million in funding from OHFA for the NIP, the Summit County Land Bank applied to expand its existing target areas, to ensure that funds could be spent county-wide.
+In 2016, in conjunction with an additional allocation of more than $7.5 million in funding from OHFA for the NIP, the Summit County Land Bank applied to expand its existing target areas, to ensure that funds could be spent county-wide.
 OHFA approved the revised Target Area Plan and the Summit County Land Bank can now use its existing NIP funds in each of Summit County's 31 communities.
 The Summit County Land Bank is working with local communities to identify properties, beyond the standards for rehab or repair, that would be appropriate for the NIP.
 Click below to see information regarding our revised target area.

 Click below to enlarge the image and see a summary of our most recent results, as of December 31, 2018.
 For additional information, please contact the Summit County Land Bank.